 - Relates to Symposium outcomes

-- Reveals depth of content knowledge and/or is research-based
+- Reveals depth

-- Includes useful information for mentors
+- Includes useful information for mentors and coaches

-- Builds capacity of teacher leaders
+- Builds capacity and supports professional development of teacher leaders

 - Addresses standardsprofessional and/or student content

 - Uses strategies that model effective professional development principles

 - Allows time for reflection and participant engagement

 - Fully articulates content and process